 TOP TIPS ON GETTING SOME OBSERVATIONAL SCHOOL EXPERIENCE

 You need to be aware that schools are inundated with requests for observational experience and providing such experience takes up staff time.
-It doesn't matter if you get experience in a school you are apply to or elsewhere, however:
+It doesn't matter if you get experience in a school you are applying to or elsewhere, however:

 You are more likely to get a response if you target schools who have vacancies for teacher training in the subject that you are interested in.
 You should read the details about the vacancy that they have and then email the school.
 Your email should make clear that you are aware that they are trying to fill a teacher training vacancy and that you have read the course details.
 You should ask for your email to be forwarded to whomever at the school is dealing with this vacancy.
 Then you could ask if it would be OK to come in for a day to observe lessons.
 Your email could make very brief reference to your degree (and the grade you achieved) and whether you already meet the GCSE requirements or if you are taking equivalency tests.
 This would show you to be a serious potential applicant.